‘Tis The Season for Vegan Baking!

 Eggs in baking recipes are typically used to help bind ingredients together, and to add moisture and lift.
-Luckily there are many egg-free options, to include off-the-shelf egg replacements such as Vegan Egg (Follow Your Heart), Bob’s Red Mill Egg Replacer, and Ener-G Egg Replacer.
+Luckily there are many egg-free options, including off-the-shelf egg replacements such as Vegan Egg (Follow Your Heart), Bob’s Red Mill Egg Replacer, and Ener-G Egg Replacer.

 Aquafaba is another easy (and healthier) way to replace egg in vegan baking.
-Aquafaba is the liquid left over from cooked chickpeas.
-It has the amazing ability to mimic egg whites in recipes so is often used in making meringue and marshmallows.
+It’s the liquid leftover from cooked chickpeas.
+It has the amazing ability to mimic egg whites in recipes and is so often used in making meringue and marshmallows.

 The real trick to using aquafaba in vegan baking is knowing how to create the right consistency.
 Your best bet is to use a hand or stand mixer since it will take a while to do this by hand with a whisk (about 10 minutes).